Fashion Patents: Everything You Need to Know

 Legal Actions Brought by Designers

 As stated above, not many designers seek to obtain intellectual property rights on their creations for a number of different reasons.
 That is why it’s possible to see knockoffs of big-named brands with the same symbol or logo, and if it is not copyrighted or trademarked, the big brands cannot legally sue the knock-off company.
 As an alternative, many companies will send cease and desist letters to nicely threaten the knock-off company to take their look-alike products off the market.

 If you need help with anything related to fashion patents, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.